 What is an F1b Goldendoodle?
 An F1b Goldendoodle is the result of a cross between an F1 Goldendoodle and a purebred poodle.
 This means an F1b Goldendoodle is 75% poodle and 25% English Golden Retriever.
 The multigenerational doodle can be family pets, guide dogs, or therapy dogs.
 Their high intelligence give them a higher success rate training them in the home or as service dogs.

-Families with mild allergies will usually opt for the F1 Goldendoodle, while families with moderate allergies or moderate to severe allergies will go for the F1b Goldendoodle.
+Families with mild allergies will usually opt for the F1 doodle, while dog owners with moderate allergies or moderate to severe allergies will go for the F1b Goldendoodle.

-The terms used for parentage of “Designer” breeds like the Goldendoodles are F, F1, F2, F1B, F2B, etc. The designer breed is not a derogatory term but is used to classify the offspring from a pair of purebred dogs of different breeds.
+The terms used for parentage of Designer Dog breeds like the Goldendoodles are F, F1, F2, F1B, F2B, etc. The designer breed is not a derogatory term but is used to classify the offspring from a pair of purebred dogs of different breeds.

 What Is The Difference Between An F1 Goldendoodle And F1b Goldendoodle?

 Although allergic reactions are triggered by pet dander more often than pet fur or hair, the F1b Goldendoodle is considered to be more hypoallergenic-friendly.
 Since poodles are known for being a non-shedding breed, the 75% to 25% ratio of poodle over retriever usually carries more of this trait over to the F1b Goldendoodle.

 F1B Goldendoodles come in a variety of coat types including loose-wavy, straight & curly.
 They can have a variety of colors ranging from white to black, with tan, cream, apricot, red, and chocolate in between.

 How Big Do F1b Goldendoodles Get?

 Depending on the breeding and the attention paid to dominant genes of the parents, F1b Goldendoodles are available in these three main sizes: the standard Goldendoodle, the medium Goldendoodle, and miniature Goldendoodle.